sebastiandagostino/graph-builder/README.md

 ./gb.sh 54 3 500 500
 ```

-This application creates two files (file1.json and file2.json) running the application with the same parameters except that for the second one it runs the improvement algorithm.
+This application creates two files (file1.json and file2.json) running the application with the same parameters except that for the second one it runs the improvement algorithm with 8% (a parameter in the bash script) of additional nodes.

 ## Built With